-Monitoring details Area Record Responsibility Frequency Trigger level Additional mitigation measures Dust deposition monitoring Dust Monitoring Gauge Sites (Refer to Table A-1 for locations) Laboratory results Environmental Officer Monthly Not applicable Not applicable Ambient air monitoring - Real time atmospheric monitoring of airborne particulate concentrations (including PM {2.5} , PM 10 and TSP) Real time Monitoring Sites (Refer to Table A-1 for locations) Online via web portal Environmental Officer Continuous When winds blow towards sensitive receivers and the 1 hour average PM 10 level is greater than 50μg/m3 (over 3 consecutive 1 hour periods) Review weather data and trends Review weather predictions Review current operations and locations of dust generating activities Check that standard mitigation measures in Table 6-1 are in place.
-Continue to monitor PM10 levels until decreasing trend observed.
-Make operational changes until decreasing PM10 trend observed.
+Monitoring details Area Record Responsibility Frequency Trigger level Additional mitigation measures Dust deposition monitoring Dust Monitoring Gauge Sites (Refer to Table A-1 for locations) Laboratory results Environmental Officer Monthly Not applicable Not applicable Ambient air monitoring - Real time atmospheric monitoring of airborne particulate concentrations (including PM {2.5} , PM 10 and TSP) Real time Monitoring Sites (Refer to Table A-1 for locations) Online via web portal Environmental Officer Continuous When winds blow towards sensitive receivers and the 1 hour average PM 10 level is greater than 50μg/m3 (over 3 consecutive 1 hour periods) Review regional weather data (OEH air quality) and trends Review weather predictions Review current operations and locations of dust generating activities Check that standard mitigation measures in Table 6-1 are in place.
+Implement additional mitigation measures where reasonable and feasible Continue to monitor PM 10 levels until decreasing trend observed.
+Make operational changes until decreasing PM 10 trend observed.
 Review real time ambient air monitoring data Real time Monitoring Sites (Refer to Table A-1 for locations) Online via web portal Environmental Manager (or delegate) Daily Not applicable Refer to item (h) above for the procedures to be implemented when a monitoring result is outside of the air quality trigger level and/or criteria provided in Table 3-1.
 Meteorological data including daily rainfall, temperature, relative humidity, wind (direction and speed) and barometric pressure from the BoM website.
 All Written correspondence (eg email) to project personnel relying on the latest weather observations from the BoM website.
 Environmental Manager (or delegate) Daily Not applicable Not applicable Visual observations during daily site inspections, including activities observed outside of the Project that may impact on dust levels captured in DMG.
-All Noted in site diary as required Foreman Environmental Officer Daily Not applicable Not applicable Asbestos fibre monitoring (if friable asbestos is identified) in accordance with the Unexpected contaminated land and asbestos finds procedure (CoA E60).
-All As required in laboratory results Safety Manager As required Not applicable Not applicable
+All Noted in site diary as required Foreman Environmental Officer Daily Not applicable Not applicable Asbestos fibre monitoring (if friable asbestos is identified) All As required in laboratory results Safety Manager As required Not applicable Not applicable